Mavericks-1/Mavericks/readme.txt

-Menu Creation in Drupal: Content Menu and Self-Service Menu As part of enhancing the site's navigation, we are creating two new custom menus within Drupal:

-Content Menu:

-Purpose: The Content Menu will serve as a central navigation tool for managing and organizing content across the site.
-This menu will allow administrators to configure menu lists and pages that are directly related to content navigation.
-It will streamline access to various content types, making it easier for users to find and manage the content they need.

-Usage: This menu is particularly useful for site administrators and content managers who need to organize the website’s content structure effectively.
-It can be used to group content types, categories, and individual content items into a logical and user-friendly hierarchy.

-Self-Service Menu:

-Purpose: The Self-Service Menu is designed to provide users with a clear and intuitive pathway to access their self-service pages.
-This menu will include links to user-specific pages such as profile management, account settings, and other personal user tools.

-Usage: This menu is intended to improve user experience by offering a streamlined navigation option for users to manage their accounts and access personalized services.
-It will be primarily accessible to authenticated users, offering them a convenient way to manage their interactions with the site.

-Adding Sub-Menu Links in Drupal
+We've installed Composer as part of setting up the local development environment in VDI.
+However, we're encountering the following certificate error when executing any Composer commands.
+We set the proxy to xxx during installation and have confirmed that the environment variable is being set correctly.

+Do you have any insights into why this issue might be occurring?
+Any help would be appreciated.

-Once the Content Menu and Self-Service Menu are created in the Drupal site, content creators can easily add sub-menu links through the content creation or edit page.
+Content Menu and Self-Service Menu are created in the Drupal site, content creators can easily add sub-menu links through the content creation or edit page.
 Here are the steps:

 Steps to Add Sub-Menu Links:
 Log in to the Drupal Admin Interface: